pnp/blog/content/post/introduction-to-tokens.md

 There is a bit more nuance to the process than outlined here, but here is the summary on how to validate a token.
-Within the header part of the JWT, it contains the information on how the JWT was \"signed\" (what algorithm and private/public key pair was used).
+Within the header part of the JWT, it contains the information on how the JWT was "signed" (what algorithm and private/public key pair was used).
 With this information it is possible for the client (if it has access to the public key) to validate the signature part of the JWT.